dortania/OpenCore-Install-Guide/troubleshooting/boot.md

 ![](/images/troubleshooting/boot-md/5-apfs-module.png)

-Now here we have `[ PCI configurations begin ]`, this section can be seen as a hardware test for our systems, kexts and SSDTs we injected, the main things that are tested here:
+Now here we have `[ PCI configurations begin ]`, this section can be seen as a hardware test for our systems, kexts and SSDTs we injected, and where IOKit starts hardware probs to find devices to attach to.

+The main things that are tested here:

 * Embedded Controllers
 * Storage(NVMe, SATA, etc)